ys1998/spsim/README.md

+***
+## Instructions
+*   All changes will be made only to the `test` branch
+*   Suggestions, bugs, checklists etc. will be all maintained via the **Issues** tab.
+Please keep on checking it for any task that might have been assigned to you.
+*   After completing a task, submit a pull request to `master`.
+Code will be reviewed by other team members; then changes will be merged and the issue will be closed.
+***

 # SPSIM - a Superscalar Processor SIMulator
 This repository contatins the code of our course project for Computer Architecture (CS305-CS341) at IIT Bombay.
 We have developed a simulator for a superscalar processor with dynamic (out-of-order) scheduling and branch prediction in C++.